What Is It?

 A student witnesses some of his classmates teasing a new classmate who recently arrived from another country.
 They mock his accent and make fun of how he dresses.
 The student who sees this feels uncomfortable, but everyone else seems to be laughing along.
 He worries that if he intervenes, he will become a target himself.

 Skills involved in ethical decision-making and responsibility include:

-- Realistically evaluating the potential consequences of various actions
+- Anticipating and evaluating the consequences of one’s actions

 The concept of ethical decision-making and responsibility is closely tied to the other components of SEL.
 For example, to do the right thing by standing up to friends who are mistreating others, a student needs to be in touch with their own values (self-awareness) and be able to regulate conflicting emotions (self-management); they also need to be able to empathize with those affected (social awareness) and resist peer pressure to join in (relationship skills).

 Research on moral development and character education helps us understand the benefits of cultivating students’ abilities to navigate ethical decisions and act in socially responsible ways.
 (Note: Though they sometimes have distinctions in meaning or connotation, the terms “ethical” and “moral” are generally used interchangeably.)

 Without a moral foundation, efforts to promote students’ social-emotional skills and achievement may have unintended consequences.

 - Young women who are higher in emotional intelligence (empathy, emotion regulation, etc.) may actually be more likely to engage in delinquent behavior, showing that social-emotional skills alone are not enough to ensure responsible decisions.

 - Students at schools that emphasize only performance character (qualities that support achievement, such as perseverance and creativity) are significantly less committed to academic integrity—in other words, they are more likely to cheat—compared with students at similar schools that emphasize moral character (qualities that relate to striving for ethical behavior).